venki131/News/README.md

 # News
-Sample app to demonstrate Pagin Library in Android
+Sample app to demonstrate Paging Library in Android.

 get the API key from newsapi.org.